ChangoMan/hc-gatsby/src/posts/react-youtube-background.md

 }
 ```

+Make sure to import this into the main Sass file at `/src/assets/scss/main.scss`.
 You can obviously adjust any of the CSS for the video background, as well as any of the options that go into `<YouTube>`.
 You could also create an array of video ids or a playlist, and play a random video each time the site loads.
 Here's a branch I made that implements a random video: https://github.com/ChangoMan/react-videobg-demo/tree/random-video

 <h4><a href="http://hc-gatsby-videobg.surge.sh/">Finished Product</a> <small>( <a href="https://github.com/ChangoMan/react-videobg-demo">view source</a> )</small></h4>